jundalisay/sp/content/en/research/indian/gospel/chapter-26.md

 between the devotee and God.
 It is like a light inside a lantern.
 You may think you have touched the light, but in reality you cannot because of the barrier of glass.
 "And last of all is the seventh plane, which, according to Tantra, is the centre of the thousand-petalled lotus.
-When the Kundalini arrives there, the aspirant goes into 540samādhi.
+When the Kundalini arrives there, the aspirant goes into samādhi.
 In that lotus dwells Satchidananda Shiva, the Absolute.
 There Kundalini, the awakened Power, unites with Shiva.
 This is known as the union of Shiva and Śakti.

 ## Samādhi

 When the Kundalini rises to the Sahasrara and the mind goes into samādhi, the aspirant loses all consciousness of the outer world.
 He can no longer retain his physical body.
 If milk is poured into his mouth, it runs out again.
 In that state the life-breath lingers for twenty-one days and then passes out.
 Entering the 'black waters' of the ocean, the ship never comes back.
 But the Isvarakotis, such as the Incarnations of God, can come down from this state of samādhi.
 They can descend from this exalted state because they like to live in the company of devotees and enjoy the love of God.
 God retains in them the 'ego of Knowledge' or the 'ego of Devotion' so that they may teach men.
 Their minds move between the sixth and the seventh planes.
 They run a boat-race back and forth, as it were, between these two planes.

 After attaining samādhi some souls of their own accord keep the 'ego of Knowledge'.